Greasby: Leisure

 The village has a library and a community centre.
 They are centrally situated and close together, along with the health centre.
 The Greasby Centre is a purpose-built single-storey building which has two halls.
 This was built as Greasby Community Centre in 1984, and replaced an older building on Arrowe Road.

 The 2nd Greasby Scout Group is also within the village, having been established in 1954.

 Public houses

 There are five public houses in Greasby.
 The Coach and Horses is possibly the oldest pub, which was definitely in business by 1832, having been named on the Bryant map of that year, and possibly dating as far back as 1725.
 The Red Cat was built in 1964 to replace the New Inn which had stood a few metres from the site of the present building since at least 1849.
 The Twelfth Man opened around 1960 and was named as a result of its proximity to Upton Cricket Club.
 This pub has an adjoining budget hotel which is part of the Premier Inn chain.
 The pub was renamed The Gravesberie Inn in 2019.
 The Greave Dunning was an 18th-century farmhouse, and it was opened as a pub in 1981.
-Oak Bar & Bistro is a wine bar and restaurant.